Snergster/virl-bootstrap/README.md

 reboot

-login as virl
+On reboot, login as virl.
+Enter the following commands

 git clone https://github.com/Snergster/virl-bootstrap.git

 cd virl-bootstrap

-1. sudo ./install_salt.sh
+sudo ./install_salt.sh

-2. cp ./vsettings.ini /home/virl/settings.ini
+cp ./vsettings.ini /home/virl/settings.ini

-3. customize /home/virl/settings.ini
+Edit /home/virl/settings.ini as required

-3. sudo -s
+sudo -s

 cd virl-bootstrap

-4 edit extra.conf for your correct id and salt server
+Edit extra.conf for your correct id and salt server

-5 cp extra.conf /etc/salt/minion.d
+cp extra.conf /etc/salt/minion.d

-6. service salt-minion restart
+service salt-minion restart

-7. get your salt key accepted on server
+Get your salt key accepted on server

 salt-call test.ping

+Ensure that the result is 'True'

-8. salt-call state.sls zero
+salt-call state.sls zero

-9 python ./vinstall.py salt
+python ./vinstall.py salt

-10. salt-call state.sls host
+salt-call state.sls host

 Verify that the IP addresses in /etc/network/interfaces match those outlined in settings.ini

-11. sudo reboot
+sudo reboot

-Log in to the server

-Run the remaining steps as 'virl'
+Log in to the server as VIRL, Run the remaining steps as 'virl'

-12. python /usr/local/bin/vinstall all
+python /usr/local/bin/vinstall all

+The following command will download the VM images and register them.
+This can be lengthy

-13. sudo salt-call state.sls images
+sudo salt-call state.sls images

-14. reboot for good measure and your done
+sudo reboot